-The company shall ensure that personal data is stored securely using modern software that is kept up-to-date.
-Access to personal data shall be limited to personnel who need access and appropriate security should be in place to avoid unauthorised sharing of information.
-When personal data is deleted this should be done safely such that the data is irrecoverable.
+The community interest company shall ensure that personal data is stored securely using modern software that is kept up-to-date.
+Access to personal data shall be limited to personnel who need access, and appropriate security should be in place to avoid unauthorised sharing of information.
+When personal data is deleted, this should be done safely such that the data is irrecoverable.
 Appropriate backup and disaster recovery solutions shall be in place.

 In the event of a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data, the community interest company shall promptly assess the risk to people’s rights and freedoms and if appropriate report this breach to the ICO (more information on the ICO website).

 10. Register of Systems

 Google.UK Ltd: G suite ‘for business’ products and applications including desktop and mobile cloud synchronisation: Full name, Email address and written conversations, Telephone, Company Address, Processing notes, Appointments, Contact history, G+ Social Links, Audio and Video Chat history, Session and cross-session website behaviour logs.